Skip to content

 remaining

-The remaining serialization option can be applied to values of Cell, Builder and Slice types.
+The remaining serialization option can be applied to values of Cell, Builder, and Slice types.

 In addition, the TL-B representation produced by Tact changes too: